-You will hold a first degree in Science and an appropriate PhD.
+You will hold a PhD in an appropriate branch of Physics.

-You will display good communication and interpersonal skills to interact with staff and facility users at all levels.
+You will display good interpersonal, communication and presentational skills to interact with a range of colleagues and stakeholders.

 Diamond offers an exceptional benefits package to support staff in achieving a positive work/life balance.
 This includes 25 days annual leave plus 13 days of statutory and company holidays, along with flexible working hours and an excellent pension scheme.
 Staff also have access to a range of amenities on site including a nursery, cafes, a restaurant and sports and leisure facilities.

 Applicants are required to outline their suitability for this role via the online application process.
 Please also state where you saw this role advertised.